Authenticity in Breathwork: Why Real Facilitators Matter More Than Perfect Leaders

-Every few years, the same collective shock ripples through society.
+Every few years, collective shock ripples through society.

-A public figure admired as wise, awakened, enlightened, or morally elevated is revealed to be… human.
+A public figure admired as wise, enlightened, or morally elevated is revealed to be… human.

-But what actually surprises me is not the revelation.
+But what surprises me most is not the revelation.

-The problem isn’t that leaders turn out to be human.
+The real issue is not that leaders turn out to be human.

-When we idolize someone, we unconsciously give away our power.
+When we idolize a guide, we unconsciously give away our power.
 We start looking outward for authority instead of inward for truth.
-And the moment that person shows imperfection, the illusion collapses — often painfully.

 Pedestals are dangerous structures.